-Hello, friends!!
-Wherever you are may still feel like summer but this right here…this.is.FALL.
-3-Bean Slow Cooker Turkey Chili!
-This chili is a super hearty, mega cozy, real DEAL homemade meal.
-The kind that warms you from the inside out.
+Today we're making 3-Bean Slow Cooker Turkey Chili!
+This chili is a super hearty, mega cozy homemade recipe.
+The kind of comfort food warms you from the inside out.

 Lean ground turkey + three kinds of beans make this one hell-of-a nourishing and protein-packed dish.
 Celery, Carrots, Onions, Tomatoes, and Zucchini all come together to create a satisfying + substantial meal (without feeling too rich, greasy, or heavy).

-It’s one of my favorite ways to sneak a variety of vegetables into my meals.
-I don’t even have to think twice about whether I’m getting my daily servings in.
+Veggie-packed soups and stews and chilis are one of my favorite ways to sneak a variety of vegetables into my meals.
+I don't even have to think twice about whether I'm getting my daily servings in.
 When the ingredients span a spectrum of many colors, you can be sure that you’re getting a diverse array of nutrients along with it.
-And I don’t know about you, but eating-the-rainbow makes me pretty happy.

 RELATED: Creamy Vegetable Soup

-That’s the beauty of this slow cooker turkey chili recipe.
-You really can’t mess it up.
+The beauty of this slow cooker turkey chili recipe is that you can use what you have and you really can’t mess it up.

 RELATED: Mustard Balsamic Tri Tip